-- learning to architect, develop, and deliver a complete software application to a client; - learning to work effectively in a team environment; - developing your written and oral communication skills; - becoming proficient with software development tools and environments; - learning about system building and system administration; - considering issues of professionalism and ethics; and - integrating everything you have learned in your other computer science courses. - 7.
-Team Projects
+- design, develop, debug, document, and deliver a complete software system to a client; - · work effectively in a team environment; - develop written and oral communication skills; - become proficient with software development tools and environments; - learn about system building and system administration; - consider issues of professionalism and ethics; and - integrate knowledge and skills from other computer science courses.

+7. Team Projects

-Each team will architect, develop, and deliver a complete software system for a client.
+Each team will design, develop, debug, document, and deliver a complete software system for a client.
 The client organizations range in type from industry to non-profits to academic and in size from small to large.